 - Multiplayer sessions usually does not have Menu Time Lockout since it would be quite annoying for everyone you play with, but the game may have it in Single Player.
 In Saints Row: The Third, you may check your cell phone while you fight 10-or-so enemies which pauses the game, but if a friend then joins you suddenly the game unpauses, but you're still on your phone.
 The result will be bloody.

 - Fable III This game takes this trope to ridiculous levels.
 There is no menu, you canonically teleport back to your secret hideout while your enemy is swinging his sword and peruse your collection of weapons and armor, equipping them at your leisure, and then teleport back into battle.
 Your enemy is still mid swing.

 - In the Metal Gear series, all the protagonists apparently stop time when considering their inventory, changing weapons or using items like Rations.
 Holding a shoulder button down to pause the game is a good way to take stock of the situation in an emergency.
 In the Game Boy Color game, weapons and items can only be equipped after first pausing the game.

-- In Metal Gear Solid 3, Snake can switch his camo, alter the contents of his backpack (placing the other items in some kind of always-accessible Bag of Holding), heal wounds and eat things (all at the same time, if need be) instantly, since all these actions take place in a seperate paused menu (the Survival Viewer).
+- In Metal Gear Solid 3, Snake can switch his camo, alter the contents of his backpack (placing the other items in some kind of always-accessible Bag of Holding), heal wounds, and eat things (all at the same time, if need be) instantly, since all these actions take place in a separate paused menu (the Survival Viewer).

 - In Mass Effect 1, you can, likewise in the middle of a battle, make a complete equipment change, including your full-body armor and weapons, to yourself and your two sidekicks.